 How to reduce exposure from mobile phones and other wireless devices

 There is no established scientific evidence that the use of mobile phones causes any health effects.
-However the possibility of a small risk cannot be ruled out.
-There are things one can do to substantially reduce exposure.
+Although it is not considered necessary, there are things one can do to substantially reduce exposure.

 On this page

-One way to exercise caution is to reduce unnecessary exposure from your handset and to encourage your children to do this.
-This can be done easily.
-Remember, it doesn't have to be for every phone call and in an emergency there are better things to worry about.
+However, some people have concerns about exposure to RF EME from mobile phones.
+Reducing RF EME exposure from your handset can be done easily.
+Remember, it doesn't have to be for every phone call and in an emergency there are more important things to worry about.

 If you would like to reduce your exposure, here are some tips for doing so.

 You can reduce your exposure to RF EME from your mobile phone in three simple ways:

 The most effective way to reduce the exposure is to increase the distance between your mobile phone and your head or body.
 You can do this by:

 - using the phone on speaker mode